pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_squash_commit.md

 ### Synopsis

 Squash the sub-commits of a commit.
-The data in the sub-commits will remain in their child commits unless there are no children.
+The data in the sub-commits will remain in their child commits.
+The squash will fail if it includes a commit with no children.

 ```
 pachctl squash commit <commit-id> [flags]